eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Deploying Ceylon on Java EE or WildFly Swarm

-These command line tools make it easy to deploy a Ceylon module that makes use of Java EE APis in a Java EE environment:
+These command line tools make it easy to assemble a Ceylon module that makes use of Java EE APis in a Java EE environment:

 - [`ceylon war`][] repackages a module and its dependencies as